StrikeEngine

 In short, companies wanting to create a carbon neutral fuel would be financially better off selling oil based petrol/diesel while simply buying cheap farmland and growing hemp to offset the CO2 emissions of the fuel they sold.

 All of the problems associated with e-fuels come from the fact that the processes were never designed to compete with oil.
-Oil is the most efficient energy source and the designers of e-fuels knew this.
-E-fuels were designed to give an alternative source of fuel if the supply of oil was stopped/interrupted.
+Oil is the most efficient energy source by far and the designers of e-fuels knew this.

-While oil is available, e-fuel manufacturing seems to be a silly folly.
-And if creating a carbon neutral fuel is the goal, the CO2 can be sequestered in a profitable way with the use of crops.
+While oil is available, e-fuel manufacturing seems to be a slight folly (if the goal is to completely replace traditional oil sources).
+And if creating a carbon neutral fuel is the goal, sequestering CO2 indirectly from traditional fuels, in a way that could even be profitable and/or productive, seems like the goal we should be heading towards (whatever that method of sequestration is).

 Find performance parts on ebay